 - Applies to companies handling EU residents’ data

-- Enforces strict penalties for violations
+- Imposes severe penalties for infractions

 CCPA (California Consumer Privacy Act)